 Cartellate (Christmas Pastries)

-What better way to end the year than with a holiday treat from our Discovering Puglia program!
-Cartellates originate from the northeastern Pugliese town of Altamura, which is the world-renowned “town of bread.”
-With this simple recipe, you can bring a bit of Italy into your kitchen and holiday celebrations for some holiday cheer!
+What better way to end the year than with a holiday treat from our Puglia cooking vacation!
+Cartellate originate from the northeastern Pugliese town of Altamura, which is the world-renowned “town of bread.”
+With this simple recipe, you can bring a bit of Italy into your kitchen and holiday celebrations for some holiday cheer.

 Mix the flour, olive oil, salt, and white wine.
 If needed, add more white wine so that the dough has a not too soft, but not too dry consistency.

 Roll out the dough (it should be very thin), then cut it into strips about one finger wide and 15 centimeters long.

 Roll the strip forming a rose-shaped decoration.
 Repeat until all dough has been used.

 Fry each piece of dough until golden, only 1-2 minutes.